7 Key Contract Manager Skills You Need Today

 Interpersonal skills, networking, and strong working relationships count.
 Arguably, having a pulse on your agreements – is an important skill and capability.
 It is not expressly a contract process, nor is it about knowing every set of terms and conditions in every accord.
 Rather, it is about bringing various skills together.
 It is about understanding the changes in your own internal policies, standard clauses, and critical terms.
 Equally important is keeping a pulse on the external factors, as the governing policies, and shifts in contract laws.

 Technology can be helpful here too.
 Part of keeping a pulse on your own contracts is running analytics across your agreement base.
 This lets you know of the averages, norms, peculiarities, and outliers.
 It is part of good risk management to both be on top of these issues, as well as improve the consistency of your agreements over time.

 Also, don’t forget the need to understand regulatory and governance issues in specific industries.
 This is especially true in the healthcare, government, insurance, and financial sectors.

 No surprise here.
 After the dust settles between the parties, stakeholders need to know about the deal.
 However, the organization also needs to know about the various expectations on both sides, obligations, performance metrics, and any compliance issues.

-Closely associated with communication is the project management elements.
-Naturally, that includes ensuring there is follow-up on issues, continual monitoring, and performance audits.
+Closely associated with communication are the project management elements.
+Naturally, that includes ensuring there is a follow-up on issues, continual monitoring, and performance audits.
 For many industries, it requires the collaboration and coordination of various specialized teams to assess and scrutinize the deliverables.